-Anchor is owned by the Scandinavian co-operative dairy giant Arla Foods, which also owns products including the Danish butter brand Lurpak, the flavoured milk drink Gulp!, the Harmonie Organic range, Cravendale PurFiltre milk and Rosenborg Blue Cheeses.
+Anchor in the UK is run as a joint venture between New Zealand Milk and the Scandinavian co-operative dairy giant Arla Foods, which also owns products including the Danish butter brand Lurpak, the flavoured milk drink Gulp!, the Harmonie Organic range, Cravendale PurFiltre milk and Rosenborg Blue Cheeses.

-Anchor was brought back to television in 2001 after an absence of two years with a £7 million push through WCRS to promote the Anchor Spreadable brand.
+Anchor was brought back to television in 2001 after an absence of two years with a £7m push through WCRS to promote the Anchor Spreadable brand.

 Traditionally, Anchor's advertising has positioned the brand around its use of New Zealand free-roaming cows raised without chemicals.